osrmt/osrmt/README.md

 Designed to be a continuation for OSRMT v1.5 (https://sourceforge.net/projects/osrmt/).

 ## Goals (Why is this project useful?)
-- application can be be used as single user desktop app or multiuser web application.
+- application can be be used as single user desktop app or multiuser web application with centralized server and desktop or web client.
 - user can "load and go" with a simple installation and one or more users can read/write each project locally or over their network.

 ## Supported OS
-Application is crossplatform and was tested on the following OS: Windows, Linux (Centos distribution) and MacOS.
+OSRMT is crossplatform application, it was tested on the following OS: Windows, Linux (Centos distribution) and MacOS.

 ## Data storage/Database
-Initially application uses MS Access database which doesn't need any additional set up after installation - just install and run the application.
+Initially OSRMT doesn't need any additional set up after installation - just install and run the application.

 But if you need external storage for the application data you can use one of the following supported DBMS systems:
 - Oracle;